-Helpful identifier for finding such a NIM from another ${55}$ NIM.
+Helpful identifier for finding such a NIM from another NIM.
 Does not have to be unique.

-The NIM definition also includes the definition of a frame 271, which specifies the frame size and shape, and optionally the frame orientation and/or location on the user's screen.
-The space within the frame is the control space or viewer; visible 60 controls are distributed within the control space or viewer.
+The NIM definition also includes the definition of a frame step 256.
+It will be appreciated that these URLs need not be 25 271, which specifies the frame size and shape, and optionally the frame orientation and/or location on the user's screen.
+The space within the frame is the control space or viewer; visible controls are distributed within the control space or viewer.

 The NIM definition may optionally include controls for: a titlebar; a NIM menu with flexible menu entries; an exit button; and a bottombar.
-A typical layout for these components is: titlebar at the top of the control space, with menu on 65 the left and exit button on the right, and the bottombar at the bottom.
+A typical layout for these components is: titlebar at the top of the control space, with menu on the left and exit button on the right, and the bottombar at the